Marq25/Marq25/README.md

 -->

 - 🔭 I’m currently working on my game project.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python🐍.
 - 📫 How to reach me: **.marq_** on discord.

 ---